PJLys/DIST_LAB_7/README.md

-# DIST LAB 6 : Agents
+# DIST LAB 7 : GUI

 ## About

-In this project we will add agents that sync the local files to the network files in order to manage R/W and node failures.
+This code extends the application with a user interface that can be used by pcs to use the network.

 ## Timeline